 2. Stock transfer

-The existing contents of your ISA are transferred intact to your new provider.
+The existing contents of your stocks and shares ISA [4] are transferred intact to your new provider.
 In other words, all your funds and shares are handed over without being sold or repurchased.
 This type of ISA transfer is often referred to as an in specie transfer, or as re-registration.

 - Again, your ISA’s tax status is not compromised.

-- It should take about four to six weeks but it often takes several weeks longer.
+- It should take about four to eight weeks but you know how it goes.

 - You remain in Mr Market at all times and are subject to his whims.